Muhammad ibn Abd al-Wahhab: By contemporaries

 Ibn Humayd's maternal lineage, Al-Turki, was of some local renown for its religious scholars, including two men who opposed the Wahhabi movement.
-One of them, named Ibn Muhammad, compared Ibn ʿAbd al-Wahhab with Musaylimah.
-He also accused Ibn ʿAbd al-Wahhab of wrongly declaring fellow Muslims to be infidels based on a misguided reading of Quranic passages and prophetic traditions (Hadith), and of wrongly declaring all scholars as infidels who did not agree with his "deviant innovation".
+One of them, named Ibn Muhammad, compared Ibn Abd al-Wahhab with Musaylimah.
+He also accused Ibn Abd al-Wahhab of wrongly declaring fellow Muslims to be infidels based on a misguided reading of Quranic passages and prophetic traditions (Hadith), and of wrongly declaring all scholars as infidels who did not agree with his "deviant innovation".
 In contrast to this anti-Wahhabi family tradition, Ibn Humayd's early education included extensive studies under two Wahhabi Shaykhs, both praised in his biographical dictionary.
 He then travelled to Damascus and Mecca, wherein he attended lessons of men known for strong anti-Wahhabi convictions.
 Ibn Humayd's compatibility with Ottoman religious outlook made him eligible for the post of Ottoman Mufti in Mecca.

-Another Hanbali scholar whom Ibn Humayd portrays as a central figure in rejecting Ibn ʿAbd al-Wahhab's doctrine was Ibn Fayruz Al-Tamimi al-Ahsai (1729/30 – 1801/02).
-Ibn Fayruz publicly repudiated Ibn ʿAbd al-Wahhab's teachings when he sent an envoy to him.
-Ibn Fayruz then wrote to Sultan Abdul Hamid I and requested Ottoman assistance to subjugate Ibn ʿAbd al-Wahhab's followers, whom he referred to as the "seditious Kharijites" of Najd.
+Another Hanbali scholar whom Ibn Humayd portrays as a central figure in rejecting Ibn Abd al-Wahhab's doctrine was Ibn Fayruz Al-Tamimi al-Ahsai (1729/30 – 1801/02).
+Ibn Fayruz publicly repudiated Ibn Abd al-Wahhab's teachings when he sent an envoy to him.
+Ibn Fayruz then wrote to Sultan Abdul Hamid I and requested Ottoman assistance to subjugate Ibn Abd al-Wahhab's followers, whom he referred to as the "seditious Kharijites" of Najd.
 The Wahhabis, in turn, came to view him as one of their worst enemies and an exemplar of idolatry.